Let’s discuss real estate email marketing in this article. The cold email is an incredibly daunting one to send.

 10. The Thank-You Email

-Real estate marketing emails don’t have to be a struggle that yield you no replies from a lead.
-If you’re not getting the answers you want (or, you know, any answers at all), you just might have to change the way you communicate with your leads.
+Real estate marketing emails don’t have to be a struggle that yields you no replies from a lead.
+If you’re not getting the answers you want, you just might have to change the way you communicate with your leads.

-By sending the above 10 emails and getting leads registered to your real estate agent email list, you can have a strong influx of free leads ready to do business with you.
+By sending the above 10 real estate marketing emails and getting leads registered to your real estate agent email list, you can have a strong influx of free leads ready to do business with you.

 Here are a few other Email Marketing blogs you may like: